-Interviews will form part of the selection criteria for Medicine for the 2022/23 admissions cycle and all applicants who are selected for interview must attend in order to be considered.
+Online interviews will form part of the selection criteria for Medicine for the 2025/26 admissions cycle and all applicants who are selected for interview must attend in order to be considered.
 No offers for Medicine are made without the applicant first attending an interview, unless there are exceptional circumstances involved.
 This does not mean that we interview all applicants.
 We do not consider previous interview performance for those applicants who were interviewed in previous cycles.